ChadSki/SharpNeedle/readme.md

 # TrueDllInjection

-Properly injecting C++ and C# dlls into another process.
+A project for properly injecting C++ and C# dlls into other processes.

 ## Rationale